davidegat/G-PoinT/README.md

 **Troubleshooting and Limitations**
 1. Might rarely generate inappropriate or irrelevant content.
 In such cases, you can rerun the script with a modified prompt or temperature settings to achieve better results.
 2. Ensure that you have a stable internet connection to use GPT and DALL-E APIs.
 Any interruption may cause the script to fail.
-3. Might take some time to generate the slides and images, depending on the number of slides, tokens, and images requested.
-Please be patient while the script works.
+3. Might take some time to generate slides and images, depending on the number of slides, tokens, and images requested.
+Please be patient while the G-PoinT works.
 4. Increasing the number of slides or points might lead to longer generation times and higher API costs.
-5. The quality of images generated by DALL-E might not always meet expectations.
+5. Quality of images generated by DALL-E might not always meet expectations.
 You can adjust the DALL-E prompt and temperature settings to improve image results.